gokulpch/amazon-eks-local-clusters-outposts/cloudformation/cluster-stack/README.md

+# CloudFormation Templates for Amazon EKS Local Clusters on AWS Outposts

-# Components Created by the EKS Cluster CloudFormation Template
+## Components Created by the EKS Cluster CloudFormation Template

 This CloudFormation template creates an Amazon EKS Local cluster on AWS Outpost.
 Here's a comprehensive list of all components it creates: